ClojureBridge/curriculum/outline/data_structures2.md

 ### EXERCISE 1: Modeling Yourself

 Make a map representing yourself.
 Make sure it contains your first name and last name.
-Then, add your hometown to the map using `assoc` or `merge`.
+Then, add your hometown to the map using [assoc](http://clojuredocs.org/clojure_core/clojure.core/assoc) or [merge](http://clojuredocs.org/clojure_core/clojure.core/merge).

 ### EXERCISE 2: Get the names of people